MUNsdh/readthedocs/docs/source/The Basics of 3D Printing.rst

 Once you have the .STL file, it will be imported into a slicer, a software that produces a path for the 3D printer to follow to be able to print the model.
 This set path is known as G-code, and it tells the printer what movements to make from the begging to the end of the print.
-More on this in ref:`Getting_Gcode`
+More on this in :ref:`Generating the G-Code`

 .. figure:: ../_static/images/3DPDG13.PNG
     :figwidth: 700px